 REMH8026 Working with People with Disabilities in Remote and Indigenous Contexts (4.5 units)

-#Students wanting to undertake DSRS9053 Advanced Practicum in Disability Studies or DSRS9054 Directed Study in Disability Studies must seek approval from the Course Coordinator before enrolling as specific guidelines apply.
+#Students wanting to undertake DSRS9053 Advanced Practicum in Disability Studies or DSRS9054 Directed Study in Disability Studies must seek approval from the Course Coordinator or nominee before enrolling as specific guidelines apply.

 Except with permission of the Dean (Education), the program must be completed within four consecutive semesters.

 The award of a grade of Fail (F) in the same topic on more than one occasion may constitute prima facie evidence of unsatisfactory progress for the purpose of the University's Policy on Student Progress.